Many parents have common concerns when searching for a three year old program. Here are some questions you may have:

 What is the class size?

-The maximum number of children in a three-school class is 13 with one Head Teacher and one Teacher Assistant.
+For this school year, the maximum number of children in a three-school class is 10 with one Head Teacher and one Teacher Assistant.

 Will I be informed of my child's progress throughout the year?

 A written progress report will be sent home in January and June.
 Parent/teacher conferences are scheduled in February but are also available upon request at any time throughout the school year.
 However, our teachers are constantly available and in contact with our parents via Remind.
 Communication is key and we are committed to keeping open lines with each parent.

 What academic concepts are incorporated in the three-school program?